The Long Maji Maji Rebellion

 The Long Maji Maji belongs to a global pattern.
 Between 1890 and 1910, similar formations emerged wherever populations faced apocalyptic violence with massive military disadvantage: the Ghost Dance across North American Plains nations in 1890, the Boxer Rebellion in northern China from 1899 to 1901, Maji Maji in German East Africa from 1905.
 All three were militarily crushed.
 All three were dismissed as primitive superstition.
 I have attempted to demonstrate here that the dominant account is false for Maji Maji.
 Whether Ghost Dance or Boxer formations have similarly persisted, transformed, and reactivated under new conditions—that work must be done by those who carry the knowledge.

 Sovereignty organized outside state frameworks has never been eliminated despite more than a century of sustained suppression across fundamentally different political regimes.
-Modernizing power’s claimed necessity is contingent, its forms particular, its alternatives persistent.
-Until it can recognize cosmological authority as legitimate rather than primitive, dispersed networks as political rather than criminal, ritual discipline as governance rather than superstition—the Maji Maji formation will continue its pattern of transmission and return.
+Modernizing power's claimed necessity is contingent, its forms particular, its alternatives persistent.
+Until it can recognize cosmological authority as legitimate rather than primitive, dispersed networks as political rather than criminal, pathological, underdeveloped, ritual discipline as governance rather than superstition—the Maji Maji formation will continue its pattern of transmission and return.
 Not as failure.
 As evidence that when regimes claiming monopoly on legitimate violence repeatedly fail to protect, populations will turn to what works.

 Selected Sources